Therapy is an investment in your health.

 Evanescence Counseling accepts all major credit cards.
-We do accept cash or checks.
-Our office policy is to keep a valid credit card on file for all private pay/privately insured clients.
+Our office policy is to keep a valid credit card on file for all clients, including privately insured clients.
 All clients are encouraged to use the credit card/HSA card they leave on file for recurring payments as this simplifies the payment process and reduces the chances of any errors in billing.
 Please note that missed session fees are typically not eligible as an approved HSA charge.
 Your responsibility is to provide us with a different form of payment should your HSA not allow missed session charges.
 Due to excessive credit/debit fees, refunds and reprocessing of costs will not be permitted unless it is our billing error.

 Evanescence Counseling/Charity currently participates with, Aetna, Health Choice Oklahoma Healthcare Highways, BCBS.
 For other insurance plans, we can provide you with a receipt (Super Bill) for payment that you may use to file a claim for out-of-network benefits.
 Please note that if you waive your insurance (and self-pay at a self-pay rate) to see an associate-level unlicensed clinician you cannot file for out-of-network benefits and any payments you make will not go towards satisfying a deductible.
 We do not file claims for out-of-network plans and do not accept payment from insurers with whom we are out-of-network.